k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 2. **DbCommand** - defines the Select statement to select the task's entities.
 The Select statement must return only the entity IDs.

 3. **customLogicDirectFlowUtil** - filters out the reserved entities if needed,  and formats the entity IDs for the task execution.
-Set the **NUMBER_OF_ENTITIES** input parameter to be external, and link the DBCOmmand result to the input **values** parameter.
+Set the **NUMBER_OF_ENTITIES** input parameter to be external, and link the DBCOmmand result to the **input values** parameter.
+The **output values** parameter must be external.

 #### Indirect Call Flow